pks5/machineblocks/docs/01_system.md

 **Step 1 — Create Block File Structure**

 Add the standard Block File structure: mandatory header, imports (with correct local paths), customizer section, module call, and module definition.
-Use the naming convention `mb_block__<package>__<ClassName>` where the class name is PascalCase.
+Use the naming convention `mb__<package>__<ClassName>` where the class name is PascalCase.

 **Step 2 — Replace machineblock() with mb_block()**